RJCroes/Academic-Projects/Tree-Of-Thought-Croes-Rodolfo/README.md

 # Tree of Thought Experiments

 This repository contains implementations of the Tree of Thought (ToT) approach for problem-solving using large language models.
-The experiments are conducted on two datasets: GSM8K (math word problems) and StoryCloze (story completion tasks).
+The experiments are conducted on three datasets: GSM8K (math word problems), GSMHARD (math word problems with more complex numbers) and StoryCloze (story completion tasks).
 Also included are the results from the experiments that align with the report created for the dissertation project at University of Stirling.

 ## Files

-1. `tot_gsm8k.py`: Python script implementing ToT for the GSM8K dataset.
+1. `tot_gsm.py`: Python script implementing ToT for the GSM8K and GSMHard datasets.
 2. `tot_storycloze.py`: Python script implementing ToT for the StoryCloze dataset.

 ## Overview

-The Tree of Thought approach is a novel method for enhancing problem-solving capabilities of large language models.
-It involves generating multiple thought processes, evaluating them, and exploring the most promising paths to find solutions.
+The Tree of Thought approach is a novel method for enhancing problem-solving capabilities of large language models with advanced prompt engineering.
+It involves generating multiple thought processes, evaluating them, and exploring the most promising paths determined by different methods to find optimal solutions.

-### tot_gsm8k.py
+### tot_gsm.py

-This script focuses on solving math word problems from the GSM8K dataset.
+This script focuses on solving math word problems from the GSM8K and GSMHard datasets seperatly.
 It implements several ToT variants:

 - Input-Output (IO) baseline
 - ToT with Breadth-First Search (BFS)